PatoAR/amplify-roark/README.md

 Front end webapp repository for Perkins News Service.
 Back-end in AWS Lambda fetches, processes and stores news articles in dynambodb.
 The articles are distributed to varios channels (whatsapp, telegram) and to this webapp via AppSync subscriptions or long-polling.

 ## ToDo's
-- Verify how does session resumes when user come back to the webapp tab, seems that sometimes the news flow freezes after 30 minutes, does it resume when user makes tab visible again?
 - Migrate email from Zoho to AWS Workmail
 - Platform for original content publishers (CGI) self-service.
 - Follow companies